josephluck/urban-jungle/readme.md

 ## Care notifications

-The crux of Plantpal's notification system revolves around a combination of Firebase Firestore, Firebase Cloud Functions and Expo Push Notifications.
+The crux of Urban Jungle's notification system revolves around a combination of Firebase Firestore, Firebase Cloud Functions and Expo Push Notifications.

 Each day, a Cloud Function is triggered which grabs each Household from the database.
 For each User attached to the Household, a push notification is triggered to remind the User of any Care that needs to be done.
 A push notification is only triggered if there are plants to Care for that day, and will be skipped otherwise.